 Another way to cut back on fluids at night is to encourage your child to drink more fluids during the day.
 Save the treats such as cola, sweet teas, juice, or hot cocoa for after school.
 Encourage the whole family to drink just a small glass of water with dinner.

 Bedwetting Busting Routine No. 3: Use the Bathroom Before Bed

-Just like brushing her teeth, your child should be sure to urinate right before she goes to bed so that she starts the night with a completely empty bladder.
+Just like brushing their teeth, your child should be sure to urinate right before they go to bed so that they start the night with a completely empty bladder.
 But what if your child is anxious about using the potty or rushes to get out of the bathroom?

 “Sometimes kids run into the bathroom and partially void, so it's a good idea to remind them to relax and let all of their urine out,” says Howard Bennett, MD, author of Waking Up Dry: A Guide to Help Children Overcome Bedwetting.
 “If a child has difficulty following this rule, I ask them to do a double-void before bed -- pee 30 minutes before they go to sleep and then again right before they get in bed.”